vrumanko/java_filehandler/README.md

 3. Place a test file in one of the monitored directories.
 4. Check the logs and terminal output to see the progress.
 5. Verify that the file is transferred to the server's storage location.

+## Troubleshooting

+### Log4j Configuration Issues
+If you see log4j warnings like "No appenders could be found for logger", make sure:
+- The log4j.properties file exists in the config directory
+- The logs directory exists
+- The startup script correctly references the log4j configuration file

+### File Path Issues
+The server application expects to find configuration files like client_keys.properties and client_paths.properties in the config directory relative to the working directory.
+If you encounter FileNotFoundException errors:
+- Ensure all configuration files exist in the correct locations
+- Make sure the startup scripts set the correct working directory
+- Use absolute paths in properties files for external directories

+### ClassNotFoundException
+If you get "ClassNotFoundException" errors:
+- Check that the JAR files exist in the lib directory
+- Verify the classpath in the startup scripts is correct
+- Make sure the compilation process completed successfully

 ## License